genexus-books/Saia/saia-docs/docs/apis/Chat.md

 }
 ```

-The expected result is to `stream` the translated content depending on the Prompt defined by the.
+The expected result is to `stream` the translated content depending on the Prompt defined.

 ### RAG Sample